damies13/rfswarm/Doc/rfswarm_py.md

 - The Manager machine needs to use a minimum of Python 3.7
 > ThreadingHTTPServer feature of HTTPServer requires was added in Python 3.7

-- tkinter may need to be installed
-It may already installed on your system, if not consult the python documentation on how to install for your system.
+- tkinter may need to be installed, or it may already installed on your system, if it's not installed consult the [python documentation](https://tkdocs.com/tutorial/install.html) on how to install for your system.

 On Debian based systems this will probably work
 ```